Skip to Content

 Step 3: Pin or press

 After you fold up the excess fabric, you can pin it in place, but I think it’s easier to skip the pinning and just press as you go.
-If you give it a good shot of spray starch before pressing, you’ll get a neat fold that stays in place without pins.
+Totally your call.

 ironing the bottom of the curtains